marion208/front_member_account/README.md

 - deletion of his account

 Application made in Node.js for the back, and Vue.js for the front.
-The code of the front part is available at the link: https://github.com/marion208/front_member_account This app is available online at the link: https://member-account.marion208.com/
+The code of the back part is available at the link: https://github.com/marion208/api_member_account This app is available online at the link: https://member-account.marion208.com/